Computer terminal: Hard-copy terminals

-VDUs
+Printing terminals required that the print mechanism be away from the paper after a pause in the print flow, to allow an interactively typing user to see what they had just typed and make corrections, or to read a prompt string.
+As a dot-matrix printer, the DECwriter family would move the print head sideways after each pause, returning to the last print position when the next character came from the remote computer (or local echo).

+Video display unit

 A video display unit (VDU) displays information on a screen rather than printing text to paper and typically uses a cathode-ray tube (CRT).
-Due to that technology these devices were often called "CRTs".
-VDUs in the 1950s were typically designed for displaying graphical data rather than just text.
-CRT displays in that time frame were used in, e.g., experimental computers at MIT; Commercial computer from, e.g., DEC, ERA, IBM, UNIVAC; military computers for, e.g., BMEWS, BUIC, SAGE.
+VDUs in the 1950s were typically designed for displaying graphical data rather than text and were used in, e.g., experimental computers at institutions such as MIT; computers used in academia, government and business, sold under brand names such as DEC, ERA, IBM and UNIVAC; military computers supporting specific defence applications such as ballistic missile warning systems and radar/air defence coordination systems such as BUIC and SAGE.

-Two early landmarks in the development of the VDU were the Univac Uniscope 300 and the IBM 2260, both in 1964.
-Both were block-mode terminals designed to ship a page at a time, rather than character-mode devices.
-The Hazeltine 2000 of 1970 was a notable later product of the same kind.
+Two early landmarks in the development of the VDU were the Univac Uniscope and the IBM 2260, both in 1964.
+These were block-mode terminals designed to display a page at a time, using proprietary protocols; in contrast to character-mode devices, they enter data from the keyboard into a display buffer rather than transmitting them immediately.
+In contrast to later character-mode devices, the Uniscope used synchronous serial communication over an EIA RS-232 interface to communicate between the multiplexer and the host, while the 2260 used either a channel connection or asynchronous serial communication between the 2848 and the host.
+The 2265, related to the 2260, also used asynchronous serial communication.

 The Datapoint 3300 from Computer Terminal Corporation, announced in 1967 and shipped in 1969, was a character-mode device that emulated a Model 33 Teletype.
 This reflects the fact that early character-mode terminals were often deployed to replace teletype machines as a way to reduce operating costs.

 The next generation of VDUs went beyond teletype emulation with an addressable cursor that gave them the ability to paint two-dimensional displays on the screen.
-Despite this, early devices of this type were often called "Glass TTYs".
+Very early VDUs with cursor addressibility included the VT05 and the Hazeltine 2000 operating in character mode, both from 1970.
+Despite this capability, early devices of this type were often called "Glass TTYs".
+Later, the term "glass TTY" tended to be restrospectively narrowed to devices without full cursor addressibility.

 The classic era of the VDU began in the early 1970s and was closely intertwined with the rise of time sharing computers.
 Important early products were the ADM-3A, VT52, and VT100.
-These devices used no CPU, instead relying on individual logic gates or very primitive LSI chips.
-This made them inexpensive and they quickly became extremely popular Input-Output devices on many different types of computer system, often replacing earlier and more expensive printing terminals.
+These devices used no complicated CPU, instead relying on individual logic gates, LSI chips, or microprocessors such as the Intel 8080.
+This made them inexpensive and they quickly became extremely popular input-output devices on many types of computer system, often replacing earlier and more expensive printing terminals.

 After 1970 several suppliers gravitated to a set of common standards: